Genealogy Research of the Families of

 St. John’s Parish

-Register Reports of the
+Register Reports of all of the people whose birth, baptism, confirmation,

-recorded in the original Parish Register of St. John’s Evangelical Lutheran
+marriage, death and/or burial are recorded in the original Parish Register of

-the Book I register entries between 1861 and 1889.
-St. John’s was the home church of my Pergande
+includes the Book I register entries that were made between 1861 and 1889.
+St. John’s is included in this website

-ancestors on The Ridge.
+(Kewit) ancestors on The Ridge.

 Griggs and Pergande